 The City is responsible for the following:

-- The City Environment Division cleans squares and any sections of streets with plants.
+The Urban Environment Division cleans squares and any sections of streets with plants.

-- Bus and tram stops on islands in the middle of a street are the responsibility of Helsinki City Transport HKL.
+Bus and tram stops on islands in the middle of a street are the responsibility of Metropolitan Area Transport Ltd.

 Street maintenance tasks have been taken over by the City.
 However, driveways and other passageways to property are always maintained by the property owner or holder.
-See the map of area boundaries (in Finnish).
 The costs for tasks that used to belong to properties are covered with maintenance fees charged by the City.